Universal-Patois/Documentaion-Notes/Data_Algorithms/Problem_Types/Two_Pointer.md

     * Such as finding pairs of elements that add up to a certain value or finding the longest substring without repeating characters
 ## <h2 id='how-to-use'><o>How to Use</o></h2>
 1. <i>**Identify the problem**</i>
-    * Identify that th problem can be solved using the two-pointer technique
+    * Identify that the problem can be solved using the two-pointer technique
 2. <i>**Identify the pointers**</i>
     * Initialize two pointers, typically called <h>left</h> and <h>right</h>, at the beginning and end of the array or string
 3. <i>**Set Conditions**</i>